mrb113/mrb113.github.io/_posts/2016-2-6-Pathfinder-Priority-Inversion.md

 ---
 ###What is a priority inversion?

 Not all threads are created equal.
 Some threads are more important than others, and hence are assigned a higher priority.
 A thread scheduler will do its best to schedule higher priority threads first.
-(If the conecept of threading is new to you, you can think of a thread as a task that runs on a computer processor).
+(If the concept of threading is new to you, you can think of a thread as a task that runs on a computer processor).

 In general, a high priority task will interrupt a lower priority task, complete, and then the lower priority task is able to complete.